muratk5n/thirdwave/en/2022/04/sun-estimate.md

 # Sun's Mass and Density

-We are attempting to calculate Sun's mass using only orbital information, to find the mass that can cause the orbit known.
-Using the Earth’s orbit [1] and the law of centripetal force, we get that the Sun must be gravitationally pulling on the Earth with a force of
-$F=mr(\frac{2\pi}{T})^2$ where m is the mass of the Earth, $r$ the radius of the Earth’s orbit and T the time it takes the Earth to go around the Sun.
+We are attempting to calculate Sun's mass using few assumptions, ie only orbital information - the mass that can cause the orbit we observe today.
+Using the Earth’s orbit [1] and the law of centripetal force, we get that the Sun must be gravitationally pulling on the Earth with a force of $F=mr(\frac{2\pi}{T})^2$ where m is the mass of the Earth, $r$ the radius of the Earth’s orbit and T the time it takes the Earth to go around the Sun.

 On the other hand, Newton’s law of gravitation states that